Welcome to Nutrition and Exercise Physiology

 We invite you to browse the site, look at open positions, opportunities for graduate study, or to find exciting undergraduate educational programs to prepare you for a future in improving human health.

-Chris Hardin, PhD
+Christopher Hardin, PhD

 Professor and Chair